jennylinlol/ai-dataparser/README.md

 - Enhance documentation

 ## 📄 License

+---

+### Additional Notes

+- **Prompt Differences:** Even with the same prompt text, LangChain and LlamaIndex may format prompts/messages differently (e.g., system/user roles, format instructions), which can affect model output.
+- **Model and Temperature Configuration:** Both frameworks allow you to set the model and temperature.
+You can pass these as arguments when initializing the LLM or program in your code.

 This project is for educational purposes.
 Please ensure you comply with OpenAI's usage policies when using their API.